 (Holyoke, MA) — It’s still not clear whether Mass Equality will march in the Holyoke St. Patrick’s parade.
 The gay rights group was invited to Holyoke by Mayor Morse after being banned from the annual parade in South Boston.
 The group say it has to consider logistical issues and will get back to the city later.
 Meanwhile, the closer it gets to March 17, the less likely it is things will work out, because parade organizers have logistical issues of their own to consider.
 The Holyoke High School Gay Straight Alliance now says it wants to march, too.
 Any group that wants to join the parade at his late date would have to apply, pay a fee and limit their participation to three or four people.

-A look at the news that made headlines and the stories you might have missed.
+A look back at some of the biggest newsmakers this week and the headlines you may have missed.

 The annual survey shows the continuation of a downward trend that began in 2006 and continued through 2014, the latest year of complete data, when nearly 250,000 babies were born to girls and women aged 15 to 19.

 The Supreme Court on Thursday approved a rule change that would let U.S. judges issue search warrants for access to computers located in any jurisdiction despite opposition from civil liberties groups who say it will greatly expand the FBI's hacking authority.

 U.S. Vice President Joe Biden met Iraqi Prime Minister Haider al-Abadi and other top officials in unannounced visits to Baghdad and Erbil on Thursday to show support for a government battling Islamic State amid political and economic crises.

 The modest scope of the requirements, details of which were contained in internal emails seen by Reuters and described by Border Patrol officials in interviews, contrasts sharply with calls by Republican presidential candidates for more drastic measures to secure the border.